 Radish Greens Salad If you prefer a lighter option, you can make a refreshing salad with radish greens.
 Toss the greens with sliced radishes, cherry tomatoes, avocado, and a simple vinaigrette dressing.
 Top it off with some toasted nuts or crumbled cheese for added texture.

-See also How to cook leftover ham
+See also How to cook a prime rib on the bbq

 These recipes are just a starting point, and you can experiment with adding radish greens to other dishes like omelettes, quiches, or even smoothies.
 Don’t let the greens go to waste and enjoy the unique flavor and nutritional benefits they offer!